-In our Platform Heroes series, we interview people who are building next-generation platforms and ecosystems at leading SaaS companies.
-In this edition, we interview Jean-Pierre Pequito from the Intercom App Store team.
+In this edition of our Platform Heroes series, we interview Jean-Pierre Pequito from the Intercom App Store team.
 I first discovered Jean-Pierre through one of his great blog posts about how to grow a platform.

 - Name: Jean-Pierre Pequito